 According to the World Health Organization (WHO), 13% of all lower respiratory tract infections, such as pneumonia and flu, in children age 5 and younger may be related to zinc deficiency, and a 2016 meta analysis found that zinc supplementation reduced the risk of pneumonia by 13% in this age group as well.

 DOSAGE: 25-30mg twice daily with food.
 In children under 5, 15-25mg per day, and in those 5 and up 25-50mg per day is typically well tolerated.
 Give with food to prevent nausea.

 Vitamin C is an ace-in-the-hole immune support nutrient.
 High doses of IV vitamin C have even been used in China as a treatment of severe COVID-19 cases.

 DOSAGE (any format, preferably low in added sugars): 1 gram (1,000mg) at least twice per day.
 During active illness, 1 gram every 1-2 waking hours may be safely taken by most.
-Reduce dosage if loose stools occur.
-500mg twice daily in children under 5 and 1 gram two to three times daily in kids 5 and up is typically safe.
+Reduce dosage if loose stools occur, or switch to a buffered vitamin C product.
+500mg twice daily in children under 5 and 1 gram two to three times daily in kids 5 and up is typically considered safe.

 Liposomal Glutathione is a powerful antioxidant especially important for protecting the lining of the lungs.